Ronald Elizondo Sr.

 Paul Cass

 I was first introduced to tennis by Don Fuller, the Tivy tennis coach when I was in 9th grade.
 I played tennis through high school and while attending Texas A&M I played on the freshmen tennis team, then competed in intramural sports until graduation.
 I started my coaching career at L.D.
 Bell High School in Hurst, Texas, in 1970.
 That year my team won district and I had a boy win the 4A State title in Boy’s Singles.
 The next year I applied with the Corpus Christi Independent School District where there were four openings for tennis coaching positions.
 My background in tennis was just one year of coaching at L.D.
 Bell.
-I must have made a good impression on Bob Mapes and Ron Woods, two of the prominent tennis people in Corpus Christi.
+I must have made a good impression on Bob Mapes and Ron Woods, two of the prominent tennis influences in Corpus Christi.
 They recommended me for the opening at King High School.
 I got the job and I coached tennis there until 1992 when I retired from coaching high school tennis.
 I continued at King as a health teacher until retiring from the system in May of 2004.
 During my time as a tennis coach, my teams won 22 consecutive district titles, 19 regional titles, and 9 state titles.
 I coached 33 Regional Champions and 16 State Champions.
 My teams were 148 – 3 in district matches in 22 years.
 King High School was ranked # 1 in Texas in 1973.
 All of my teams were ranked in the top 10 statewide, several times finishing in the top 3.
 I had the pleasure of coaching over 100 All-District players, 22 All-State players, and 14 All-Americans.
 Many of these students went on to play college tennis.
 As a player, I have reached a high of #1 in age division singles, #1 in men’s doubles, husband-wife doubles, and father-son doubles in Texas.
 Number 8 in National Age division singles.
 Along with my daughter Julie, I have won the National Father-Daughter Grass Court Championships in Boston a record 13 times.
 My son Brian and I won 2 Bronze balls at the Father-Son Grass Court Championships.
 I won a Bronze Ball in Singles at the 2023 National 75 Indoors.
 I’ve played on Texas’s Super Senior Team winning a National Title in 2009 and 2013, also finishing second once and third twice.
 I also represented the winning USA team against Canada for the Gordon Cup in 2018.
 In 2012 I was inducted into the Texas Tennis Coaches Hall of Fame.
 The Cass Family was named USTA Texas Family of the Year for 2016.
 Daughter Julie Cass was inducted into the Texas Tennis Hall of Fame, Class of 2016.
 I am the 2020 Inductee for the Texas Tennis Hall of Fame.
 In 2015 I competed in the Senior Games in San Antonio.
 I won a gold medal in 65 singles and then finished second in the 50 and 100-meter dash.

 Contact Coach Cass: pctennis1@aol.com